 Among policy makers and payors in the United States and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality and/or expanding access.
 In the United States, the pharmaceutical industry has been a particular focus of these efforts and has been significantly affected by major legislative initiatives.
 For example, in the United States, the Patient Protection and Affordable Care Act of 2010 ("ACA") substantially changed the way healthcare is financed by both the government and private insurers, and significantly affects the pharmaceutical industry.
 Many provisions of the ACA impact the biopharmaceutical industry, including that in order for a biopharmaceutical product to receive federal reimbursement under the Medicare Part B and Medicaid programs or to be sold directly to U.S. government agencies, the manufacturer must extend discounts to entities eligible to participate in the drug pricing program under the Public Health Services Act, or PHS.
-Since its enactment, there have been judicial and Congressional challenges and amendments to the ACA and legal challenges to or efforts to repeal the ACA.
+Since its enactment, there have been judicial and Congressional challenges and amendments to certain aspects of the ACA.
+There is continued uncertainty about the implementation of the ACA, including the potential for further amendments to the ACA and legal challenges to or efforts to repeal the ACA.